-Some Kind of Hate reads as one of the variants on the teen underdog gains supernatural comeuppance fantasy that came out in the late 1970s/early 80s following the success of the original Carrie (1976).
-There were a number of copycat films made during this period all featuring downtrodden teenagers latching onto some kind of superpower or supernatural force to exact their comeuppance in the world.
+Some Kind of Hate reads as a variant on the teen underdog gains supernatural comeuppance fantasy that came out in the late 1970s/early 80s following the success of the original Carrie (1976).
+After Carrie, there were a number of copycat films featuring downtrodden teenagers latching onto some kind of superpower or supernatural force to exact their comeuppance.
 In particular, this reminds a good deal of Evilspeak (1981), which had Clint Howard as a bullied student in a military academy finding a Satanic tome that allowed him to exact nasty gore-filled deaths against his tormentors.

 Adam Egypt Mortimer delivers quite a reasonable variant on the basics.
 The characters are all convincingly well drawn.
-Mortimer has a good cast including the rising name of the strikingly looking Grace Phipps and Spencer Breslin, a few years ago a kid performer, as well as supporting parts from known faces likes Noah Seegan as a counsellor, Andrew Bryniarski as Ronen Rubinstein’s alcoholic biker father and Michael Polish who is underused as the head of the camp.
+Mortimer has a good cast including the rising names of the striking looking Grace Phipps and Spencer Breslin, a few years ago a kid performer, as well as supporting parts from known faces likes Noah Segan as a counsellor, Andrew Bryniarski as Ronen Rubinstein’s alcoholic biker father and Michael Polish who is underused as the head of the camp.
 Ronen Rubinstein makes for a strong loner lead – indeed, he does so well at creating a screen presence that you have difficulty believing he is naturally someone so downtrodden.

 One thing I did like was the fact that the film emphasises a responsibility for one’s desire for revenge and first has the hero wishing people were killed and then trying to turn this back and stopping things when it actually starts to happen.
 This makes considerable contrast to the average vigilante and revenge film where those that have wronged the hero are marked as victims and their slaughter is seen as entirely justified.

 Adam Egypt Mortimer next went onto direct the imaginary companion horror film Daniel Isn’t Real (2019).
-He also produced the horror anthology Holidays (2016) and direct the New Year’s Day episode, as well as produce the sf film Sequence Break (2016).
+He also produced the horror anthology Holidays (2016) and directed the New Year’s Day episode, as well as produced the sf film Sequence Break (2016).